studoverse/katerbase/README.md

 Updates all matched documents in the specified collection.
 See [updateOne](#updateone).

+If the `update` lambda did not call any [update operators](#update-operators), the query won't get executed on the database and will instantly return for performance reasons.

 ### updateOneAndFind
 `fun updateOneAndFind(vararg filter: FilterPair, upsert: Boolean = false, update: UpdateOperation.() -> Unit): Entry?`

 [db.collection.findOneAndUpdate(filter, update, options)](https://docs.mongodb.com/manual/reference/method/db.collection.findOneAndUpdate/) MongoDB operation

 Updates a single document and returns the found or inserted entry instead of the `UpdateOperation`.
-See [updateOne](#updateone).
+See [updateOne](#updateone) and [find](#find).

 When `upsert` is not set and no document can be found for the query `null` is returned.